Abcight/rust-wordle-solver/readme.md

 A simple [Wordle](https://www.nytimes.com/games/wordle/index.html) game solving algorithm written in pure Rust with zero dependencies.

 ## The algorithm
 At the beggining, we load all the valid wordle inputs from ``words.txt`` and store them in a vector.
 Each attempt at guessing a word, the API layer will return a vector of integers, each corresponding to the color output we would have gotten had we played wordle -- 0 for dark gray, 1 for yellow and 2 for green.
-We then match these outputs against the individual characters from the input; We then remove words from the vector we populated in the beggining based on the conclusions drawn from matching the input word's individual characters against the output vector; If character at index n corresponds to a score of...
+We then match these outputs against the individual characters from the input and remove words from the vector accordingly; If character at index n corresponds to a score of...
 - 0, we remove every word that contains the character.
 - 1, we remove every word that contains that character at index n and every word that doesn't contain the character at any index.
 - 2, we remove every word that doesn't contain that character at index n.